 Peru: Community-Led Reforestation and Mercury-Free Trainings

-To lessen the negative impact of ASGM in Peru, Pure Earth is conducting community-led reforestation in the Peruvian Amazon and training artisanal gold miners in mercury-free mining methods.
-By the conclusion of the project, Pure Earth plans to:
+To lessen the negative impact of ASGM in Peru, Pure Earth conducted community-led reforestation in the Peruvian Amazon and trained artisanal gold miners in mercury-free mining methods.
+Pure Earth worked with miners from AMATAF, an ASGM association in Madre de Dios.
+The following milestones were achieved by the conclusion of this 2019–2022 project funded by the Tiffany & Co.
+Foundation:

-- Remediate and restore 3-5 hectares of rainforest degraded by artisanal gold mining in Madre de Dios, including maintenance and replanting;
+• Pure Earth led remediation and restoration of 5 hectares of rainforest degraded by artisanal gold mining in Madre de Dios, including maintenance and replanting

-Pure Earth is currently the only organization working directly with miners to restore land degraded by gold mining.
+Pure Earth is the first organization working directly with miners to restore land degraded by gold mining.